gregtomasch/EM7180_SENtral_Calibration/Dragonfly_INV_USFS_Baseline_Calibration_Utility_Acc_WS/README.md

 # STM32L4 and Invensense USFS
-Interconnection of The USFS to the STM32L4 is simple.
+Interconnection of the USFS to the STM32L4 is simple.
 The information given here is valid for both the ["Dragonfly"](https://www.tindie.com/products/TleraCorp/dragonfly-stm32l47696-development-board/) and ["Butterfly"](https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/) STM32L4 development boards.
 For testing on a prototyping ["Breadboard"](https://cdn-shop.adafruit.com/1200x900/443-00.jpg) the interconnection matrix is:

 ## Prototype Breadboard
 | USFS Pin |Dragonfly/Butterfly Pin|